 - 1. All students are required to have personal health insurance each semester enrolled in the Doctor of Physical Therapy program.
 It is the student's responsibility to know their policy coverage when out-of-state or out-of-network for a clinical education experience. - 2.
-All students must provide the DCE a copy of their health insurance card prior to their clinical education experience.
-If a student's insurance changes, he/she/they must provide the DCE a copy of the new insurance card.
+All students must maintain a copy of their current health insurance card in Exxat throughout the duration of time in the program.
+If a student's insurance changes, he/she/they must update their health insurance information in Exxat with a copy of the new insurance card.